 In 1993, the Nunavut Agreement was signed and included the following principles: “Canada's sovereignty over the waters of the Arctic Archipelago is supported by Inuit use and occupancy” and, “Canada recognizes the contributions of Inuit to Canada's history, identity and sovereignty in the Arctic.”
 The NTI Board ratified a resolution in 2016 calling on the Government of Canada and Nunavut to strengthen monitoring and management efforts of marine shipping traffic in Nunavut waters.
 They directed the NTI and Regional Inuit Associations to pilot an Inuit-led monitoring system.

-Starting in 2017, Inuit marine monitors began actively collecting data on vessels, in particular those not required to have an AIS, or Automated Identification System.
-This means anything under 300 tons, such as yachts carrying less than 12 passengers and pleasure crafts that are smaller than the larger cruise ships.
+Starting in 2017, Inuit marine monitors began actively collecting data on vessels, in particular those not required to have an Automated Identification System or AIS.
+This means vessels under 300 tons, such as yachts carrying less than 12 passengers and pleasure crafts that are smaller than the larger cruise ships.
 Marine monitors document vessel characteristics and activities, as well as information related to local concerns such as observations about the impact of small vessels transiting near community harvesting areas.

 Hunter and Trapper Organizations/Associations (HTO/A’s ) and community representatives help to identify increased traffic areas and prioritize where the marine monitors work and where to locate the AIS equipment.
 One of the goals of the program is to build a network of experienced hunters who are hired as Marine Monitors during the shipping season to record observations in Nunavut’s coastal areas.
 Canadian-made AIS equipment will track and identify vessels in areas of concern, and also provide live weather information about these areas to harvesters in the community.

-AIS infrastructure both In-town (which are located in communities with a good line of sight using regular power outlets and an antenna on top of buildings) and Off-grid (terrestrial sites which rely on solar panels, batteries, wind turbine, and a mini weather station that records wind speed, wind direction, barometric pressure, etc.) will be installed in either marine protected areas, cultural significant sites, harvesting areas, or areas of interest recommended by the HTO/A’s.
-These will be tested throughout the 2019/2020 season.
+AIS infrastructure is located both In-town (located in communities with a good line of sight using regular power outlets and an antenna on top of buildings) and Off-grid (terrestrial sites which rely on solar panels, batteries, wind turbine, and a mini weather station that records wind speed, wind direction, barometric pressure, etc.).
+These will be installed in either marine protected areas, cultural significant sites, harvesting areas, or areas of interest recommended by the Hunter and Trapper Organizations/Associations and tested throughout the 2019/2020 season.

 The AIS program is also on the development phase of a low-bandwidth website that will be available to the communities on the NTI website in 2020.
 The aim is to improve the design and functionality of these AIS systems in partnership with the Marine Institute of Ocean Technology.
 The North is probably the best climate to test these systems for cold weather and other extreme elements.